 New recordings are created in the MKV format which is supported by most players.
 This guide will show you how to save your video recordings in a different format.
-You can also convert your video recordings to audio by saving them as an audio format, or convert them to a mobile-friendly format for watching on devices.
+You can also convert your video recordings to audio by saving them as an audio format.